 CRAB’s most valuable resource is our dedicated staff.
-During more than 13 years of supporting oncology research, CRAB employees have remained focused on our mission.
-At the start of 2012, more than 50 of our approximately 85 employees have worked at CRAB for 5 or more years with 22 of those having been at CRAB 10 or more years.
-Another 10 members of our staff will reach the 10-year mark at the beginning of 2013.
+During 20 years of CRAB supporting oncology research, employees continuously are focused on our mission.
+At the start of 2017, 48 of our approximately 85 employees have worked at CRAB for 5 or more years, with 36 of those having been at CRAB 10 or more years and 12 employees for 15 or more years.
+Another 8 members of our staff will reach the 15-year mark at the beginning of 2018.
 This longevity translates to solid knowledge of cancer diagnosis, disease processes, measurement and outcome; as well as to strong interoffice collaborations.

 In addition to Drs.
 Barlow, Crowley, Hoering and Qu, six additional distinguished Masters level biostatisticians are employed at CRAB.
 Our statisticians are renowned for designing studies such that answers can be obtained.
 Once a study is activated the statisticians oversee the progress of the study, perform interim analyses and write Data Safety and Monitoring Reports before they perform final analyses preparatory to publication of the results.